 - Eastern White Cedar

 All of these choices offer tradeoffs between cost, durability and aesthetics.
+The best choice in wood species will depend on your budget and your home.

 Vinyl offers a durable, low maintenance alternative to wood.
 Vinyl is stronger than wood and doesn’t rot, split or warp or attract insects.
 You can clean it with soap and water or a power washer.